Home » Seafood Recipes » Whole Oven Baked Trout in Foil

 Trout Nutrition Facts

 A whole trout averages about ¾ pounds.
 A fish this size has about 200 calories, 35 grams of protein, 6 grams of fat, and zero carbs.
 That’s a great nutrient ratio for how much flavor it packs.
 Trout is also gluten-free, low-carb, and keto.
+Want to eat in a healthier way?
+Serve this trout with roasted or grilled veggies like Roasted Sweet Potato.

 What to Do With Leftovers